stefan22/grandGruntjs/README.md

-### grandGruntjs, is a SPA using bootstrap, sass, npm, bower, grunt, package.json, bootstrap
+### grandGruntjs, is a SPA using bootstrap, sass, npm, bower, grunt, package.json, and JavaScript

 ### dest folder is => public/builds/